sage-code/eve/manual/structure.md

 **note:**
 * Shared variables are static;
-* Variable names are using lowercase letters;
+* Identifiers are using lowercase letters;
-* Variable data type is specified before the identifier;
+* Data type is specified before the identifier;

 ## Methods